khelina/T-cell-lineages-tracking/README.md

 5. Finally, push button **7.
 Create final movie**.
 This movie will be saved inside OUTPUT_INPUT_MOVIE_EXAMPLE as avi. file.
 Also, several folders and files with different output information will be created inside that folder.
-6. Note that in this example, we corrected manually only the most obvious tracking errors, we did not
+6. **Note:** In this example, we corrected manually only the most obvious tracking errors, we did not bother about the ones occurring during cell occlusions.
+If you wish you are welcome to correct them as well using **6.
+Start editing division**.